70s Disco Party Ideas

 - Set out classic board games from the 70s including Chutes and Ladders, Chinese Checkers, Sorry!, Clue, and Twister.
 You can also set out marbles and jacks and then teach the kids how to play.
-Instructions for these games can be found at the bottom of this page.

 - Hang beaded curtains or crepe paper streamers from the party's entrance.

-- Set out a box of dress up clothes that include sunglasses, wigs, Afro style wigs, bell bottoms, and other 70s inspired clothing and accessories.
+- Set out a box of dress-up clothes that include sunglasses, wigs, Afro style wigs, bell bottoms, and other 70s inspired clothing and accessories.
 You can also place disposable cameras on each party table so the kids can take photos of themselves dressed up!

 In addition to pizza, chicken fingers, hamburgers or hotdogs, you can add some Disco themed food into the mix.
 Here are some groovy suggestions.